Ice Train (wrestler): Return to Catch Wrestling Association (1997–1998)

-Second Return to World Championship Wrestling (2000–2001)
+Second return to World Championship Wrestling (2000–2001)

 In mid-2000, Hogue was again pushed into the spotlight as he became a member of The New Blood faction, who feuded with the Millionaire's Club.
 Hogue was renamed "M. I. Smooth" and served as Commissioner Ernest Miller's personal limo driver.
 Smooth regularly appeared in segments with various members of the New Blood.
 In early 2001, Smooth began a minor feud with Kanyon by brawling with him.
 On the March 19, 2001 edition of Nitro, Kanyon defeated Smooth.
 However, Smooth gained revenge two days later on Thunder as he teamed up with Ernest "The Cat" Miller to defeat Kanyon and Road Warrior Animal.
-Five days later, WCW broadcast its final edition of Nitro due to the company being bought out by the World Wrestling Federation, although Hogue would not be affected as he retired from wrestling soon after the merger.
+The feud was one of several angles left unresolved by the time of WWF's purchase of WCW.
+Hogue retired from wrestling shortly afterwards.

 Return to Wrestling (2019)

-At 52 years and after 18 years of inactivity, Ice Train returned to wrestling for a one night appearance in Hannover, Germany for European Wrestling Promotion on December 21, 2019 where he fought Dave Taylor in a non contest.
+At age 52, after 18 years of inactivity, Ice Train returned to wrestling for a one night appearance in Hannover, Germany for European Wrestling Promotion on December 21, 2019 where he fought Dave Taylor in a non contest.

-Personal life
+Personal life and death

 Hogue helped train Toney Freeman for his career in bodybuilding.

+Hogue died on January 23, 2024.
+Diamond Dallas Page first announced his death on his Facebook page.
+No cause of death has been disclosed.